Oda Nobunaga: Consolidation of clan leadership

 In spring 1552, Nobunaga faced a new challenge when his uncle, Oda Nobutomo, attacked Nobunaga's domain with the support of Shiba Yoshimune, governor of Owari province.
 Nobunaga repelled the attack and burned the outskirts of his uncle's castle at Kiyosu to discourage further attempts.
 However, Nobutomo was spared any serious punishment.

 In 1553, Hirate Masahide, who had been one of Nobunaga's closest advisors and mentors, committed seppuku.
 It is generally believed that he did so to admonish Nobunaga, but the actual motive is unclear.
 (Note: There is no doubt that Nobunaga was saddened by his death.
 He later built Seishū-ji (Masahide Temple) in Ogi Village, which was Masahide's territory, to mourn him.)
 Yoshimune tipped off Nobunaga that Nobutomo planned to assassinate him; Yoshimune was subsequently captured and put to death on Nobutomo's orders.
 Nobunaga mobilized his forces to blockade Kiyosu castle and set up a lengthy siege.

 In 1554, Nobunaga finally achieved victory over the Imagawa clan at the Battle of Muraki Castle, reclaiming the lands he had lost to them.
-After securing eastern Owari, Nobunaga then turned his attention back to the siege at Kiyosu, where he eventually defeated Nobutomo and forced him to die by seppuku.
+After securing eastern Owari, Nobunaga then turned his attention back to the siege at Kiyosu, where he eventually defeated Nobutomo and forced him to commit seppuku.

 In 1556, Saitō Yoshitatsu raised an army against his father, Saitō Dōsan, who was slain in combat at the Battle of Nagara-gawa.
-Nobunaga set out to Oura in Mino with troops to rescue his father-in-law, but immediately withdrew upon hearing of Dōsan's death.
+Nobunaga set out for Oura in Mino with troops to rescue his father-in-law, but immediately withdrew upon hearing of Dōsan's death.
 Thereafter, Yoshitatsu usurped his father's title and became lord of Mino.